openshift/lightspeed-service/CONTRIBUTING.md

 # Install dependencies
 pip install -r requirements.txt

-# Code formatting (Run this as a pre-commit step for your code changes)
+# Code formatting (run this as a pre-commit step for your code changes)
 black .

+# Code style and docstring style (run this as a pre-commit step for your code changes)
+ruff .

 ```

 Happy hacking!